Dražen Bošnjaković

-Dražen Bošnjaković (born 6 January 1961) is a Croatian politician who had served as the Minister of Justice in the cabinet of Andrej Plenković from 2017 to 2020.
+Dražen Bošnjaković (born 6 January 1961) is a Croatian lawyer and former politician who has served as a justice of the Constitutional Court of Croatia since 7 December 2024, having previously served as the Minister of Justice from 2017 to 2020.

 Early life and education

-Bošnjaković was born in Vukovar in 1961.
-He lived in Ilok until he was eighteen.
-He was a good student, and after finishing high school he went to Zagreb and studied at the Law faculty.
+Bošnjaković was born in Vukovar on 6 January 1961.
+He lived in Ilok until he was eighteen with his grandparents.
+After finishing high school he attended the Faculty of Law at the University of Zagreb.